 guide to the featured hike (coming soon).

-One of Mount Tamalpais's
+One of Mount Tamalpais'

-is its broad variety of possible hikes.
+most compelling assets is its broad variety of possible hikes.
 Like a San Francisco burrito,

 you can have your hike hot or mild, small or grande, just with rice and